Iris-sh/myauka/README.md

 will be generated.
 In other words, two special lexeme codes are always defined: NONE, denoting the end of the processed text, and UNKNOWN, which denotes the unknown lexeme.

-В разделе %keywords} указываются ключевые слова языка, для которого пишется сканер, и соответствующие этим ключевым словам коды  лексем, взятые из раздела %codes. Например, если имеются ключевые слова __if__, __then__, __else__, __endif__, и этим ключевым словам соответствуют коды лексем Kw\_if, Kw\_then, Kw\_else, Kw\_endif, то раздел %keywords должен иметь следующий вид:
+In the section %keywords, the keywords of the language for which the scaner is written and the corresponding lexeme codes are specified.
+Codes of lexemes are taken from the section %codes.
+For example, if there are keywords__if__, __then__, __else__, __endif__, and coressponding lexeme codes are Kw\_if, Kw\_then, Kw\_else, Kw\_endif, then the section %keywords should have the following form:

 >   %keywords
 >       ...
 >       "if"    : Kw_if,
 >       "then"  : Kw_then,
 >       "else"  : Kw_else,
 >       "endif" : Kw_endif
 >       ...

-Здесь многоточием обозначено (возможно, имеющееся) описание других ключевых слов.

-В разделе %idents определяется структура идентификатора того языка, для которого пишется сканер. Более точно, описание\_начала\_идентификатора указывает, что может быть в начале идентификатора, а описание\_тела\_идентификатора - как устроено тело идентификатора.
+Here the ellipsis indicates (possibly existing) a description of other keywords.

+The %idents section defines the structure of the identifier of the language for which the scanner is written.
+More precisely, description\_of_the\_identifier\_begin defines what can be at the beginning of the identifier, and description\_of\_the\_identifier\_body defines the structure of the identifier body.

+In the section %delimiters, the operation signs and the delimiters of the language for which the scaner is written and the corresponding lexeme codes are specified.
+Codes of lexemes are taken from the section %codes.
-В разделе %delimiters указываются разделители и знаки операций языка, для которого пишется сканер, и соответствующие этим разделителям и знакам операций коды лексем, взятые из раздела %codes. Например, если в языке есть разделители \<, \>, \<=, \>=, =, !=, с соответствующими кодами лексем del\_LT, del\_GT, del\_LEQ, del\_GEQ, del\_EQ, del\_NEQ, то раздел %delimiters должен иметь вид
+For example, if the language has delimiters \<, \>, \<=, \>=, =, !=, and corresponding lexeme codes are del\_LT, del\_GT, del\_LEQ, del\_GEQ, del\_EQ, del\_NEQ, then the section %delimiters should have the form

 >   %delimiters
 >       ...